ckeditor/ckeditor5/docs/features/feature-digest.md

 							feature</span></span></a>
 			</td>
 			<td>
-				In asynchronous collaboration, data is maintained on the client’s servers.
+				In asynchronous collaboration, data is maintained on the client's servers.
 			</td>
 		</tr>